 Mount Vesuvius Facts

-- Because of this popularity, regardless of potential dangers, the local government declared the site a National Park in 1995!
+- Because of this astonishing popularity, wholly regardless of potential dangers, the local government declared the site a National Park in 1995!
 The summit itself is now open to visitors.
 Park authorities maintain a network of paths around the area, in addition to a spiral walkway.

 Related Articles